shial4/Swift-Embeded-Drone/README.md

       GP18 ─────────► IN2     OUT2 ──────────────► Motor –
 ```

-Here is a clean, minimal “quick map” of your the setup.
+Here is a minimal “quick map” of the setup.

 ```
 Pico Pins (left side):                        Pico Pins (right side):